Christian manliness: The male body and physical health

-Family and Romantic Love
+Family and romantic love

 Kingsley believed that marriage and family were necessary for human and manly dignity.
-In this aspect of the notion of Christian manliness, we can see its roots in Protestantism rather than Catholicism.
-This advocacy for marriage and family comes with the role of the patriarch, and a stress on “family relationships as the proper context of manly Christianity.”
-This idea is very much linked to sexuality and physical drives as well that are encouraged rather than dismissed.
+In this aspect of the notion of Christian manliness, its roots are visible in Protestantism rather than Catholicism.
+This advocacy for marriage and family comes with the role of the patriarch, and a stress on "family relationships as the proper context of manly Christianity."
+The idea is very much linked to sexuality and physical drives as well that are encouraged rather than dismissed.
 Kingsley valued physical relations as a capital part of manhood.
-About this Norman Vance writes "the emotional ties of family and of romantic and married love are natural and pleasing to responsibilities."
+About this Norman Vance writes, "the emotional ties of family and of romantic and married love are natural and pleasing to responsibilities."

-David Alderson also writes that “marriage is part of that true relation to the world which is indicative of manhood.”
+David Alderson also writes that "marriage is part of that true relation to the world which is indicative of manhood."

-Theology and Love for Nature
+Theology and love for nature

 "The natural world was created for man to admire and to understand and subdue through sustained intellectual and scientific enquiry which would also disclose the pattern of the moral universe underlying the natural world."
 By this, Norman Vance means that men should end up with a proper moral and spiritual understanding of the world God created.
-The perfect "Christian Man" should admire the world created by God and study it intellectually and scientifically.
+The perfect "Christian man" should admire the world created by God and study it intellectually and scientifically.